YunanZzz/VecDB-ICDE24/README.md

-## We summarize the root causes of the performance gap as follows and discuss how to bridge the gap:
+## We summarize the root causes of the performance gap as follows:

 * **RC#1: SGEMM Optimization.**